dantavares/SimpleIPTVRoku/README.md

 There is a default playlist with (Mano TV - PT-BR) a few channels that can be found on the net or you can edit the m3u with your own or your iptv providers.

 * Sort into sections
-* The channel list registration doesn't always open.
+* The playlist window doesn't open on startup.
 To open it, press <-- to display the channel list and press *